Professor Sir Keith Burnett, CBE, FRS, Vice-Chancellor

-Professor Sir Keith Burnett became Vice-Chancellor of the University on 1 October 2007.
+Professor Sir Keith Burnett became Vice-Chancellor of the University of Sheffield on 1 October 2007.
 He is an eminent scientist with an outstanding leadership track record.

-Professor Burnett was awarded a knighthood in the 2013 New Year's honours list for services to science and higher education.
+Professor Sir Keith Burnett was awarded a knighthood in the 2013 New Year's honours list for services to science and higher education.

 He received a CBE for contributions to the scientific community in 2004 and was elected a Fellow of the Royal Society in 2001.
 His research is in the area of ultra-cold atomic physics.

-Professor Burnett also took on the role of Chair of the Universities and Colleges Employers Association, and is a member of Universities UK, Yorkshire Universities and the Russell Group.
+Professor Sir Keith Burnett is a member of Universities UK, Yorkshire Universities and the Russell Group.
 He led the N8 Group of Northern research-intensive universities and is Director of Worldwide Universities Network and Sheffield University Enterprises Limited.
 He is also a Director of Graduate Prospects Ltd, the Higher Education Careers Service Unit and a member of the Science and Technology Facilities Council.

 Married with two children, he also has particular interests in Chinese language and culture.